carla-simulator/scenario_runner/Docs/challenge_evaluation.md

 The idea of the evaluation for the challenge is put the hero agent to perform on several scenarios described in a XML file.
- A scenario is defined by a certain trajectory that the hero agent has to follow the and certain events that are going to take effect during this trajectory.
+ A scenario is defined by a certain trajectory that the hero agent has to follow  and certain events that are going to take effect during this trajectory.
  The scenario also control the termination criteria, and the score criteria.

- At the end of a route the system gives a result (fail or success) and a final score (numeric).
+ At the end of a route, the system gives a result (fail or success) and a final score (numeric).

 ### Getting started

-To get started we recommend running a
-Dummy agent execution  example.

 #### Installation